sosebaby/sosebaby/README.md

 ## Hey, Im Euodia but you can call me Sose☺️

-😎Artificial Intelligence student at DC <br/>
+😎Artificial Intelligence student at DC with a GPA of 4.2 <br/>
 ❤️I am an aspiring Data Scientist<br/>
 🥸I actually do love coding<br/>
 😌I also love dancing